Hives/Advent-of-Code-Haskell/README.md

 How to make this more readable?
 Pull out `f` and `g` from those nested `where` blocks?
 Give them better names?
-It's hard naming functions that deal with tuples though... e.g.`f` deals with a tuple of type `(Point, Int)`, containing a point on the wire, and the number steps taken to get to that point from the origin.
+It's hard naming functions that deal with tuples though... e.g.`f` deals with a tuple of type `(Point, Int)`, containing a point on a wire, and the number steps taken to get to that point from the origin.
+It returns a list containing a single integer representing the shortest number of steps taken to get from the origin to the point along both wires, if the point is a crossing point, otherwise it returns an empty list.
+Hard to give a good name to that!
+This is a problem I often have writing FP code it seems hard to break algorithms down into functions which are simple enough to be named easily
-Hard to give a good name to that tuple, and hence to a function that deals with it.
-This is a problem I often have writing FP code - I wonder if there's something I'm missing.
+- I wonder if there's something I'm missing...